prince-a-byte/MachineLearningLibrary/README.md

 # Day:- 01
-> I learned about som of the Utilities...
+> I learned about some of the Utilities of machine learning...

 1. Mean Squared Error
 2. R2 Score